-- I’m currently on a Subject Knowledge Enhancement course as part of a conditional PGCE offer, should I apply now or wait until I’ve completed it?
+- I’m currently on a Subject Knowledge Enhancement course as part of a conditional offer.
+Should I apply now or wait until I’ve completed it?

-You can apply at any time but we will be assessing your subject knowledge, so you may prefer to wait until you have completed your SKE course.
+You can apply at any time but we will be assessing your subject knowledge, so you may prefer to wait until you have completed or at least started your SKE course.
 You can always express your intention of applying by emailing us at email@example.com.
 Keep an eye on the deadline dates.

 - What happens next?

 We will notify you by email approximately two and a half weeks after the scholarship application deadline if your application is shortlisted and invite you to attend an Assessment Day with other shortlisted candidates.
 Prior to attending the assessment day, visiting a school to get some recent observational experience is advised.
 Our School Experience Programme can help.